 It is important to bear in mind however that this may not be like other holidays that you have taken.
 Remember that you are volunteering, and this means that you will be put to work!
 This sort of holiday is a world away from sun loungers and cocktails, with our volunteers often heading home tired but immensely satisfied.
 If you think that you will need a bit of relaxing time on your trip too, do make sure to factor this in when your time on the project is complete.

 You should visit your doctor or travel nurse to find out what vaccinations you will need.
-Your routine vaccinations will need to be up to date, it is likely that you will need Hepatitis A, and Hepatitis B or Rabies are a possibility.
-You should follow your doctor’s advice.
+Your routine vaccinations will need to be up to date, it is likely that you will need Hepatitis A and Hepatitis B. Rabies is a possibility.
+You should follow your doctors advice.

 Brasov has many excellent medical facilities, varying from pharmacies to local doctors to hospitals.
 These can all be accessed within 20 minutes and are of good quality.